agp-369/Fraud-Detection-Using-Machine-Learning/README.md

 # Explainable Fraud Detection System using Machine Learning

 This project presents a complete, end-to-end system for detecting fraudulent financial transactions using a machine learning model that is both highly accurate and fully explainable.
 The system is built using a Python-based stack and features a back-end API that serves the model and a user-friendly web interface for interaction and demonstration.
+An alternative, simplified deployment method using a single Streamlit application is also provided.

 The core of the project is an XGBoost classifier trained on the PaySim dataset from Kaggle.
 A key focus of this work was to build a system under realistic data constraints, meaning it does not rely on private recipient information.
 Its high performance is achieved through advanced feature engineering and a focus on model interpretability using SHAP.